Valentine's Day Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Valentine's Day is 91 minutes (1h 31m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Valentine's Day (1998) is 91 minutes (1h 31m).
+Directed by Duane Clark, the film runs for 91 minutes in its complete theatrical version.

 Verdict Summary